 This is for people who think targeting income drawdown will suit them best.
-This is the default investment option for members of the New Joiners DC Structure.
 Income drawdown is not provided directly through the Plan.
 To access this option you would need to transfer your account to an external provider at retirement.

-Aegon LifePath Flexi aims to support income drawdown, by providing you with a suitably diversified portfolio that you can continue to invest in after you take your benefits.
+Aegon LifePath Flexi aims to support income drawdown, by providing you with a suitably diversified portfolio that you can continue to invest after you retire.
 Under a drawdown arrangement, your account stays invested in the funds you select, while you draw an income from it.